Brunomm/entity-base/docs/entity_base-documentation.md

 ## 📎 Final Notes

-The `RecordBase` system is ideal for complex frontend apps (like React or Vue) that need:
+The `EntityBase` system is ideal for complex frontend apps (like React or Vue) that need:

 - Entity modeling
 - Safe data handling